-Abbey St Bathans Church 34.
-Pease Dean and Penmanshiel circular.
+Abbey St Bathans Church

+34. Pease Dean and Penmanshiel circular.

 3mls/5kms with 490ft/150m climb.

 Start and Finish: Parking area at Pease Bay Caravan park NT 793 706.
 A walk along paths and tracks through different woodland habitats from the Scottish Wildlife Trust at Pease Dean Reserve to the commercial forestry of Penmanshiel Wood (there is an exceptionally fine view out to sea on the return back along the top of Penmanshiel Wood).
 From the car park cross the burn by the footbridge beside the road and then turn left into the reserve along the route of the Southern Upland Way.
 Follow the Way up through the reserve and, crossing the road with care, carry on into Penmanshiel Wood.
-In 100 yds/ms leave the Way, take the lower track at the junction, and continue to follow this level track for about 1ml/l1/2km to another junction.
+In 100 yds/ms leave the Way, take the lower track at the junction, and continue

+to follow this level track for about 1ml/11/2km to another junction.
 Take the left-hand track here and follow the Southern Upland Way up the hill and back round the wood to the bridge over Pease Dean.
 Cross the Pease Bridge, with care (admiring the views into the Dean) and, immediately you leave the bridge, turn right into the reserve.
-Follow this path back down the Dean and return to the start point.
+Follow this path back down the Dean and return

+to the start point.
 34a Pease Dean Circular.

 2mls/3kms with 160ft/50m climb.

-Start and Finish: Parking area at Pease Bay Caravan park NT 793 706 For a shorter walk follow the directions for

-walk 34. but do not cross the road and go into Penmanshiel Wood.
-Instead cross over the Pease Bridge, turn right back into the reserve and follow the path back down the Dean to the start.
+Start and Finish: Parking area at Pease Bay Caravan park NT 793 706 directions for walk 34, but do not cross the road and go into Penmanshiel Wood.
+Instead cross over the Pease Bridge, turn right back into the reserve and Facilities: Pease Bay Parking: Opposite te Entrance to the Caravan Park There is a shop, restaurant and bar at the Caravan Park.
+There are no pulbic toilets but vou could ask to use those at the caravan

-Facilities: Pease Bay

-Parking: Opposite te Entrance to the Caravan

-Park

-There is a shop, restaurant and bar at the Caravan Park.
-There are no pulbic toilets but vou could ask to use those at the caravan park.

-Pease Bridge

-35. Cockburnspath Circular via Cove, Linhead.
-Pease Bridge and Penmanshiel.
+35. Cockburnspath Circular via Cove, Linhead, Pease Bridge and Penmanshiel.
 8mls/13kms with 585ft/180m climb.